bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Leading him up through several flights of stairs, he caught a glimpse out of a window to a large lake way below the castle he was being held in.
 *What a view*, he thought to himself, as the half-elf behind him nudged him onwards.

-He arrived in an office with a large desk filled with papers, scrolls, and books piled on, and next, to each other.
+He arrived in an office with a large desk filled with papers, scrolls, and books piled on top of each other.
 The fireplace behind it was lit, and gave a cozy feel to the room, as he saw Vesper drop down into a couch large enough for three people facing the door, rather than the desk.
 Percival sat down behind the desk as Adrex entered, gesturing to the couch for him to take a seat, though it was more of a formality, based on his facial expression.

 Adrex hesitated again for a second in the doorway, which resulted in a tip of a bow poking him into the room, as the half-elf had no time to wait for Adrex to enter.
 She closed the door to the room, as Adrex stood a bit confused to why he was there.
 Even though the gesture to sit down was nice, there was a small problem - Adrex had a tail, and he couldn't just curl it up like Artimis could which was why there always was a stool for him... well, almost always.

 Glancing around the room for one, he finally saw a huge board on the wall next to the door.
-Parchment hung all around with colored linen threads connecting the nails that kept the parchment up.
+Parchment hung all around with colored threads connecting the nails that kept the parchment up.
 He took a step closer to inspect it, with his mouth hanging slightly open, as he recognized a sketch of himself... in the middle of it all.

 *This is not a safe room to be in*, he thought to himself, as he started looking around at the connections.